mshaocong/mshaocong.github.io/index.md

 ## Notes
-I typed some notes for some class I took.
+I typed some notes for some class I took in the past.

 * Probability and Financial Math
     * [Notes on Dynamical Systems](./notes/anosovnote.pdf).